S3LTDev/PowerOutageTwilio/README.md

    Replace `your_account_sid`, `your_auth_token`, `your_twilio_phone_number`, and `your_phone_number` with your Twilio account SID, auth token, Twilio phone number, and your phone number, respectively.
    Ensure that you have the `TWILIO_TO_PHONE_NUMBER` phone number in the format `+1234567890` with the country code.
 You can set the `TWILIO_PHONE_NUMBER` as a short code or a long code, depending on your Twilio account settings.

+   ## Multiple Numbers
+   If you would like to add more numbers to be notified, you can add them into the `.env` file and add them to the array on line `15` in `index.js`.

 ### UPS Hardware Assembly